ohm-vishwa/Cpp_Project/README.md

 Hello!
-I'm Om a student of DAV IET palamu in CSE Branch.
+I'm Om a student of DAV Institute of Engineering and Technology palamu.

 This is very old Game Snake, Water, Gun similar to Rock, Paper, Sicssor.